eurostat/eurostat-map.js/README.md

 | *map*.**noDataFillStyle**([*value*]) | String | *"lightgray"* | The fill style to be used for regions where no data is available. |
 | *map*.**noDataText**([*value*]) | String | *"No data available"* | The text to show for regions where no data is available.  |

-### For proportional symbol map
+### For proportional symbol maps

 A proportional symbol map shows symbols (typically circles) **sized** in proportion to a statistical variable.
 These maps should be used to show statistical *extensive* variables such as quantities, populations, numbers, etc. Here is [an example](https://bl.ocks.org/jgaffuri/cf5f187bd195f9c8771a1a3a4898079a).

-To show a proportional symbol map, *type* should be set to *"ps"*.
-The following parameters are then considered:
+To create a proportional symbol map, use ``let map = eurostatmap.map( "ps" );``.
+The following parameters specific to this type of map can then be considered:

 | Method | Type | Default value | Description |
 | --- | --- | --- | --- |